 I know it can be tempting to use the same password for everything.
 It’s easy to remember and makes logging into websites so much faster.
 But don’t do this!
 If someone figures out the password to one account, then everything can be compromised.
-For example- if I learn the password to your Facebook account, I can then get into your email account and change passwords on other accounts too.
-Not good.
+This is especially dangerous for email accounts, as if someone was able to get the password to a user’s email account, then they could change the passwords on all of the other accounts as well.

 Some fun facts on guessing passwords